D4-project/d4-website/_posts/2020-02-13-analyzer-d4-log.md

 In the following, we show how easy it is to centralize this monitoring effort to a central server that will compute and display ssh failed login attempt statistics using D4.

+The advantage of such solution is to solely rely on the default logging of OpenSSH servers without the need to install honeypots or similar technologies.
+This model can be applied with different sources of logging.

 <a id="org3bca60a"></a>